Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and events.

 Alaska is a huge expanse of land, most of it very sparsely populated.
 It’s prime Bigfoot habitat, but a relatively small number of sightings reports come from this state.
 This could be due to Bigfoot having an easier time finding human-free areas in Alaska than it does in other parts of North America.
 Or, the area may simply be too cold for the species.

 Of course, this is just a theory, but if true it would possibly mean that the Bigfoot population is Alaska is the oldest in North America.
 It could also mean that Alaska offers the best chance of finding fossil evidence of Sasquatch and a real link to its evolution.

 Skunk Ape in the Southern United States

-Sightings of the skunk ape date back for decades, and it is well-known especially in the south of Florida.
+Sightings of the skunk ape date back for decades, and it is well-known, especially in the south of Florida.
 There are even some interesting pictures floating around, though like all Bigfoot evidence so far they are inconclusive.

 One recent problem cryptozoologists are encountering when attempting to gather legitimate Skunk Ape evidence is that of escaped primates.

-Possibly as controversial as Bigfoot, some believe there is a population of Chimpanzees and Orangutans living in the remote areas of Florida.
+Possibly as controversial as Bigfoot, some believe there is a population of chimpanzees and orangutans living in the remote areas of Florida.
 These animals would have escaped from zoos or private collections and have possibly established a breeding population.

-Bigfoot is Everywhere!
+Bigfoot is Everywhere, Apparently

 Bigfoot has been sighted in every state and province in North America.
-There are reports from unusual states like North Dakota, New Mexico and Nevada.
+There are reports from unusual states like North Dakota, New Mexico, and Nevada.
 There are sightings south of the border in Mexico.
 There are even strange tales of Bigfoot-like creatures in Hawaii!
 Bigfoot seems to be all over the place.

 Is it possible that as our technology increases and our population grows Bigfoot sightings will become more common?
 Just about everyone these days carries around a cell phone with a camera and a video recorder, and we’re already seeing an increase in Bigfoot evidence.
 Perhaps this shy and elusive creature will one day come into the light.